 here for his curriculum vitae.
 Research assistants Lorie Kennedy and Mike Johnson conduct fieldwork for WRI and assist with Bear Courses.
 They know the bears well, and one or the other of them will be present to assist during each course.Lynn Rogers, PhD began his bear research in 1967 and will lead most of the discussions and field excursions.
 Click

-Each course begins with lunch at noon on Monday and ends Thursday at 11 AM.
+Each course begins at Noon on Monday and ends on Thursday around Noon.

-Course Fee: $2500 ($2350 tax deductible).
-A non-refundable deposit of $1250 is due at registration with the balance of $1250 due 2 months prior to course date.
-Fee includes course materials, certificate of completion, receipt for the tax-deductible portion of the fee, and lodging and meals at Northwoods Research Center.
-The Wildlife Research Institute is a nonprofit (501(c)(3)).
-The deductible $2350 is the portion beyond actual expenses and is considered a donation to further our research and education program.
+Course Fee: $2,500 per participant is a donation ($2,350 is tax deductible).
+A non-refundable deposit of $1,250 is due at registration with the balance of $1,250 due 2 months prior to the course date.
+Fee includes family-style meals, group housing, course materials, certificate of completion, receipt for your tax-deductible donation to the Wildlife Research Institute (501(c)(3).
+Your donation for the course will be used to further our research and educational programs.

 Cancellation Policy: Deposits are returned (minus a $250 administration fee) only if the cancelled spots can be filled.
 If the cancelled spots cannot be filled, the deposits may be deferred and applied to any course in the following year.